-Washington state AG rejects opioids settlement, wants trial
+Washington AG rejects opioids settlement, wants trial

 “The settlement is, to be blunt, not nearly good enough for Washington,” Ferguson said.
 “It stretches woefully insufficient funds into small payments over nearly 20 years, to be shared among more than 300 Washington jurisdictions.”

-Ferguson also reiterated that jurisdictions that have gone to trial have obtained better results than the proposed settlement.
+Ferguson also reiterated on Wednesday that jurisdictions that have gone to trial have obtained better results than the proposed settlement.
 Oklahoma won a $465 million verdict against Johnson & Johnson, he said, which is more than four times what Johnson & Johnson would pay Washington and all its counties and cities under the proposed settlement.

 Washington state’s trial against McKesson, Cardinal Health and Amerisource Bergen is scheduled to begin in September while its lawsuit against Johnson & Johnson is slated to start in January.